 Perinatal Depression – Exercise can help!

-It’s okay to not be okay…You’re not alone!
+It’s okay to not be okay.
+If you’re experiencing perinatal depression or anxiety, you’re not alone!
+Help is available.

 Parenthood is a major change and sometimes, a major challenge in people’s lives.
 It’s quite common and normal to experience symptoms of sadness and anxiety.

-One in ten prenatal women suffer from some form of anxiety and depression.
-This figure rises to one in five ladies once given birth.
-Let’s not forget about the dads out there, with one in ten new fathers also experience a form of depression and anxiety.
+Up to one in five women experience anxiety and/or depression during pregnancy, and/or following birth.
+Let’s not forget about the dads out there, with one in ten new fathers also experiencing a form of depression and anxiety.

-It’s time to break the stigma around this very true, real, exhausting illness.
+It’s time to break the stigma around this very real and common illness.
 So, let’s start by taking a look at what can cause perinatal depression and anxiety.

-Everyone is different and so is the way in which we can come to experience anxiety or depression.
+Everyone is different, and the way you experience anxiety or depression will often be different to others.
 Some common triggers include:

 • Trouble with baby or breastfeeding